Welcome to the ARHS Guidance Counseling Website

 He is married to his lovely wife Kimberlee Polley who just happens to be one of the ARHS French teachers.
 She is the cute one in the picture above.
 This photo was taken in a little village in France where they travel often.
 He enjoys travel (of course), renovating his old house in Tacoma, reading, spending time with friends, and taking long walks.
 One of his dreams would be to live in France for six months of the year.

-Karen Brown is new to ARHS this fall after working at Auburn Mountainview since it first opened.
-Not only has it been nice working closer to home, she also enjoys ARHS.
 Mrs. Brown grew up in Mt.
 Vernon Washington, home of the Tulip Festival.
 Attending Pacific Lutheran University, she earned a Nursing degree before receiving her Masters in Guidance and Counseling.
 First starting in Enumclaw at the middle school level, she spent 13 years in this position before coming to Auburn.
 Mrs. Brown enjoys working with students, encouraging them in their future goals, while also supporting them to reach their potential in high school.
-She is passionate about recognizing and appreciating each individual and their nationality, culture or heritage, and has assisted with the Multicultural Fairs at Auburn Mountainview for the past 8 years.
+She is passionate about recognizing and appreciating each individual and their nationality, culture or heritage, and has assisted with the Multicultural Fairs.

-Living in the Lake Tapps area, Mrs. Brown has one son who is in high school.
+Living in the Lake Tapps area, Mrs. Brown has one son.
 Gardening, visiting family and friends, and walking ‘the hill’ are some of her hobbies, in addition to involvement in her church.